Spending time with other people

 When it comes to wellbeing, other people matter.
 Good relationships – with our family, friends and the wider community – are important for our wellbeing.

-If you’re not sure where to start, give your local Wellbeing team a call for more ideas on wellbeing activities in your local area.
+If you’re not sure where to start, give your local Wellbeing team a call for more ideas.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.

-Contact your local Wellbeing team for information about activities in your area.
+Contact your local Wellbeing team for more information about how to stay active at home.